 Because it’s that time of year again, I spent some time scouring the interwebs to find the best gifts from Italy — as in, the finer things: from perfume to leather journals to olive oil.

-Today, the Piazza Navona Christmas market (which runs daily, and until 1am, from November 25 to January 6) remains the largest in Rome’s center.
+Today, Piazza Navona remains the biggest Rome Christmas market, at least in the center.
 Every Roman (and visiting) family stops there at some point during the Christmas season.
 Stalls sell Christmas decorations, gifts and sweets and street performers juggle and dance, all under the gloriously-lit fountains and Church of Sant’Agnese in Agone.
 For atmosphere and convenience, the 100-year-old Christmas market is a good bet.
-(Update, 1 December 2016: After being called off last year, the Piazza Navona Christmas market is back!)Update, 18 December 2016: Psych… despite earlier news to the contrary, the Piazza Navona Christmas market is not running this year.
-There is, however, the market’s traditional carousel running at the piazza!).
+And after being called off in 2015 and 2016, the market seems to be back — it should open on 2 December and close 6 January.
+(Of course, this being Italy, things can always change!).

 But.
 Most of the gifts for sale there are mass-produced, made-in-China items — and a far cry from the kind of artisanal gifts you can so easily find elsewhere in Rome.

-Ah, Christmas in Rome!
-With the festive lights a-sparkling and families a-shopping, Christmas trees a-twinkling and nativity scenes a-…um, whatever nativity scenes do—well, it really is the most wonderful time of year.
+Ah, Rome in Christmas!
+With the festive lights a-sparkling and families a-shopping, Christmas trees a-twinkling and nativity scenes a-…um, whatever nativity scenes do — well, it really is the most wonderful time of year.

 Want to make the most of it?
-Here’s my complete guide to Rome at Christmas.
+Here’s my complete guide to Rome in Christmas.

 Buon Natale e felice anno nuovo!

-Rome Christmas basics: what will be open, what will be closed, and other burning questions
+Rome in Christmas basics: what will be open, what will be closed, and other burning questions

-In the short video below, I answer some of readers’ biggest questions about visiting Rome over Christmas.
+In the short video below, I answer some of readers’ biggest questions about visiting Rome in Christmas.

 One of the biggest Christmas traditions in Rome is la befana.
 She’s the figure you’ll see across Rome come the holidays—and with her hooked nose and broomstick, she’s often mistaken for a witch.
 Here’s what to know about la befana, and this super-sweet video, below (starring my favorite little adopted niece Roman friend), explores the tradition further.